 - If you are using the 1-page Calling Tool, you'll want to add your talking points to the Thank You Page Message instead!

 Thank You Page Message: After they complete an action, your supporters will be taken to this page.
 Tell them they’re great, and offer them a chance to share your campaign with our social sharing buttons.
+You'll also have the option to send them to a Custom Redirect URL instead of a thank you page.

 - If you're using a 1-page Calling Tool, here's where you should put your suggested talking points.